mcatillo/catplayer/README.md

         pip install -r requirements_lin.txt after that you can run the application, with the command:

         python cli.py
 and the application will start.
+For creating the executable you can run:

+        pyinstaller --noconsole --onefile --distpath="." --name=catplayer --icon=logo/catplayer_128x128.ico cli.py

-Or for opening a given file you can run instead:
+For opening a given file you can run instead:

-    python cli.py <name video>.<format>
+    python cli.py -i <name video>.<format>
+or

+    ./catplayer -i <name video>.<format>

 where `<format>` can be `mp4, mov, mp3, wav, mkv, avi, ...` depending by the formats supported by your system.

 ## License